Last Updated on May 5, 2023

 - This camera also supports 5fps burst rate along with many other auto modes that can provide effective results to beginners.
 The live view performance is also incredible with AF-P kit Zoom that ensures quieter, smoother and faster results with autofocus.
 As compared to many other entry levels models available in the market, Nikon D3400 also offers satisfactory results for JPEG and RAW image processing.

-- Nikon D3400 is loaded with rechargeable Li-Ion battery that can support 1200 shots with a full charge.
-Available connectivity options include mini-HDMI video and Micro Hi-Speed USB 2.0 including Bluetooth.
-You can also share images via SnapBridge that works perfectly for Android and iOS devices.
+- Nikon D3400 is loaded with a rechargeable Li-Ion battery that can support 1200 shots with a full charge.
+Available connectivity options include mini-HDMI video and Micro Hi-Speed USB 2.0, including Bluetooth.
+You can also share images via SnapBridge which works perfectly for Android and iOS devices.

-- Nikon D3400 is the best choice for beginners with basic features and efficient control mechanism.
-It can provide great results for slow motion shooting and adjusts balance for all light conditions.
+- Nikon D3400 is the best choice for beginners with basic features and an efficient control mechanism.
+It can provide great results for slow-motion shooting and adjusts the balance for all light conditions.
 If you want to capture moving objects, the 3D tracking Ability can serve you better.
 Hence, this camera is recommended for wildlife photographers.
 The wide autofocus makes is possible to capture animal movements from hidden zones without losing the details.

 - The sad part is that video quality of Nikon D3400 is restricted to full HD only; you cannot capture 4K videos with this camera.
 Also, it does not have an external microphone jack so you cannot expect much better quality for sound.
 Nikon D3400 is not suitable for fast action movements as it can lose details.
 In short, this camera is not recommended for sports photography.

 - Advanced shooters may find it little disappointing with a basic control layout that does not support high-tech features.
 Also, the fixed screen without touch-sensing technology appears a little annoying to professionals.